golemfactory/yagna-docs/provider-tutorials/becoming-erigon-provider.md

 3. **Execute the script**

-During the installation you will be asked for
+During the installation you will be asked to:

-* accept Golem licence terms
+* Accept Golem's licence terms,
-* provide the name for the provider node
+* Provide the name for the provider node,
-* provide subnet the node will be subscribed
+* Provide subnet the node will be subscribed to,
-* provide wallet address
+* Provide wallet address,
-* provide price per hour (in GLM)
+* Provide price per hour (in GLM).

 Example script invocation (__provider values for your environment__ )